aaronicsubstances/shrewd-evolver/Data-Modelling.md

 *Use the property-graph model*.

-By property-graph model, I am referring to the near equivalent of entity-relational model in which both nodes and edges are organised into bags/multisets, distinction exists between nodes and edges/relationships, and distinction exists between one-sided relationships which cannot have properties, and all other kind of relationships.
+"Property-graph model" as used here refers to the near equivalent of entity-relational model in which both nodes and edges are organised into either bags/multisets in the case of SQL, or objects (map of key-value pairs) in the case of NoSQL.
+Also in this model, distinction exists between nodes and edges/relationships, and distinction exists between one-sided relationships which cannot have properties, and all other kind of relationships.
   1. have a way to identify the type of each node, and each edge (ie either one-sided relationship which cannot have properties, or not).
-And in the case of edges, also have a way to identify the targets of the relationship (NB: not a big issue for SQL thanks to its foreign keys concept).
+And in the case of edges, also have a way to identify the type of the targets of the relationship.
   1. abstract all relationships as potentially many-to-many to the public, i.e. hide one-sided relationship implementation details from the public.
   2. differentiate between the means of distinguishing entities for the purpose of establishing relationships in the property-graph model, from all other criteria for distinguishing entities, including criteria known to the public
      - E.g. always use internally-generated ids to identify entities for all programming purposes, including for forming relationships and for presenting to the public.

-## Last Resort Options for achieving ACID
+## Last Resort Options for achieving ACID transactions

-"ACID" here refers to Atomicity, Consistency, Isolation, Durability
+"ACID transactions" refers to database transactions ideally characterized by atomicity, consistency, isolation and durability.

-  1. "ACID" databases
+  1. "ACID databases", i.e. databases which promise full or partial support for ACID transactions.
-     - best at achieving durability.
+     - last resort for achieving durability.
      - best at achieving atomicty by abortability.
      - best at achieving snapshot isolation for readonly queries.
      - best at preventing access to results from uncommitted transactions.